joseamadorg/mercado-shops-/README.md

 * Accept tickets, bank transfer and account money in addition to cards.
 * Accept Mercado Pago's discount coupons.

-*Available for Argentina, Brazil, Chile, Colombia, Mexico, Peru and Venezuela*
+*Available for Argentina, Brazil, Chile, Colombia, Mexico, Peru, Uruguay, and Venezuela*

 **Shipment integration - Beta Version**

 This feature allows to setup and integrate with Mercado Envios shipment method as another shipment option for customers.
 It includes the possibility to print the shipping label directly from the Magento Admin Panel.
 Free shipping is also available.

 *Available for Argentina, Brazil and Mexico only with Standard Checkout*

 <a name="requirements"></a>
 ## Requirements